eylles/zram-service/readme.md

 The service script supports the start, stop, restart and status actions along the init, end, stat and force-restart aliases.

+A simple `sudo service zram start` will initiate the zram service.

+### systemd

+The makefile should put the unit in `/etc/systemd/system/zram.service` by default, all you need is run ```sudo systemctl enable zram``` to activate the service for the next boot.

+Initiate the service with `sudo systemctl start zram`

 ## TODO